yaraberkelmans/upgraded-fortnight/README.md

 This project was carried out for the Agent-Based Modelling course at the University of Amsterdam in 2026.

+If you want to run all plots script you need to have the data.
+This is available after emailing: ruben.lanjouw14@gmail.com the zip file is not on git because of it size (530mb zipped).

 ## How to run it.
 ### Step 1.
 Setup Venv